 Ms. Li has extensive experience advising China’s new economy companies on U.S. and Hong Kong IPOs; representing companies and clients to obtain private equity financing and M&A from financial and strategic investors prior to, in connection with and after their IPOs; and advising investors on investments in companies in various industries around the world.

-Ms. Li was named to Chambers Global 2020 and Chambers Asia Pacific.
-She also was named Dealmaker of the Year – International at the China Law & Practice Awards 2022, in addition to being recognized in other publications, including as a Next Generation Partner in The Legal 500 Asia Pacific 2022 and for her work in China Capital Markets list by Best Lawyers 2020, the publication’s first-ever China edition.
-She also was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.
+Ms. Li repeatedly has been named to Chambers Global and Chambers Asia Pacific.
+She also was named Dealmaker of the Year – International at the China Law & Practice Awards 2022, in addition to being recognized in other publications, including as a Next Generation Partner in The Legal 500 Asia Pacific 2022 and for her work in China Capital Markets by Best Lawyers 2020, the publication’s first-ever China edition.
+Additionally, she was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.

 Her recent experience representing companies in U.S. and Hong Kong IPOs and other capital market transactions includes:

 Internet: 58.com Inc.; Autohome, Inc.; Baidu, Inc.; Bilibili Inc.; Bitauto Holdings Limited; China Literature Limited; Cootek Inc.; Trip.com Group Ltd. (Ctrip.com International Ltd.); Dangdang Inc.; Huize Holding Ltd.; iQiyi, Inc.; JD.com, Inc.; Jumei International Holding Limited; Huya Inc.; JOYY Inc. (YY Inc.); LAIX Inc.; LexinFintech Holdings Ltd.; MOGU Inc.; Molecular Data; Momo Inc.; NetEase Inc.; FinVolution Group (PPDai Group Inc.); RDA Microelectronics Inc.; Sina Corporation; Tuniu Corporation; VCREDIT Holdings Limited; Vipshop Holdings Limited; Weibo Corporation; Xiaomi Corporation; Xunlei Limited; Yixin Capital Limited; Yahoo!
 Inc.; Youku Tudou Inc.; ZhongAn Online P&C Insurance Co., Ltd.; China Mass Media Corp. and VisionChina Media Inc. (both representing the underwriters).